jasperanders/Bachelorthesis/Thesis/md/thesis.md

 We find e-exam software to be able to enforce measures against cheating.
 Still, as specific software is in use, the degree of cheating must constantly be assessed.
 Further software bugs must be fixed, while security flaws must be identified and resolved.

-For the requirement of _protection against cheating_, we find four main design principles.
+For the requirement _2.4._, we find four main design principles.
 First, the creation and management of large question pools must be possible.
 Second, per question time constraints should be enforceable.
 Further, the question order must be randomizable.
 Lastly, a way to create the feeling of being surveilled should exist.

 ## Transparency

 The examination process should be transparent for examinees.
 Students must be able to understand their mistakes and shortcomings.
 This implies that the exam software provides ways to give feedback.
 Further, as examiners are not free of mistakes, corrections can sometimes be faulty.
 Well implemented transparency allows students to review the examiner's correction and contest against individual corrections.
 Important to mention is that every student should get the chance to review their exam.
 The digital nature of e-exams makes this degree of transparency easy to realize.
 Sharing a corrected digital copy of an exam, allows examinees to review their answers and understand their knowledgen gaps.
 Contestation against specific corrections could also be processed within the exam software.

-For the requirement of _transparency_, we thus find two main design principles.
+For the requirement _2.5_, we thus find two main design principles.
 First, the examiner must be able to give feedback to answers.
 Second, this feedback must be made available to the student.

 ## Attributability, Protection of Data and Integrity